dtao/PhilosopherDeveloper/app/views/posts/competition-is-a-hack.markdown

 What is technical debt?
 -----------------------

 First, let's define **technical debt** (or "tech debt"): it's what accumulates over the life of a software project from the decision to trade quality for speed.
-Early on, a company or software team will often knowingly perform low-quality work (often called "hacks") in exchange for faster progress.
+Early on, a company or software team will often knowingly perform low-quality work ("hacks") in exchange for faster progress.
 Some teams do this obliviously--unaware that they are trading anything--while others (probably most) do so acknowledging that this decision will eventually result in legacy [cruft](http://en.wikipedia.org/wiki/Cruft) exerting *drag* on the project.
 Most teams that incur tech debt assume that at some point down the road, after having reaped the benefits of their initial velocity, they will take the time to revisit the more problematic areas in their code and "refactor" or clean up after themselves.

 The conventional wisdom here is that this strategy is worthwhile if the early gain more than offsets the later setback.
 If you think about it, this is basically the same gambit that the proverbial Hare took in his race with the Tortoise: